Take a walk along the riverside at Suttons Landing. With wheelchair accessibility, everyone can take in the beautiful riverwalk.

 Photo by Todd & Brad Reed Photography

-Visit One of the Nation's Best Beaches!
+Visit One of the Nation's Best Beaches at Stearns Park in Ludington!

 Stearns Park is a focal point in Ludington, where so many people gather for a number of activities.
 This is the city’s largest beach, with 2,500 feet of sandy shoreline and plenty of FREE parking.
 Here you can swim, build a sand castle, and enjoy the view of the Ludington North Breakwater Light, open for tours in the summer.
 The half-mile walk out to the light is popular among couples, families, and fishermen.
 There are no lifeguards, but beach patrol officers are on duty from 11am-8pm.
 There is also free Wi-Fi at the park.